 - Kathryn Hahn (Crossing Jordan) will play a “nosy neighbor” that is unofficially confirmed to be the role of Agatha Harkness, a witch from the Salem trials in the continuity of the Marvel Universe.
 In the comics, Agatha trains Scarlet Witch in real magic.
-Leaked set photos and the most recent trailer of WandaVision appear to toy with Agatha's witchy powers, including dressing her as a stereotypical witch on Halloween.
+Leaked set photos and the trailers of WandaVision appear to toy with Agatha's powers, including dressing her as a stereotypical witch on Halloween.

 Why does WandaVision look so weird but also familiar?

-As opposed to a typical superhero show, WandaVision purposefully evokes the aesthetics of the classic multi-camera American sitcom.
+As opposed to a typical superhero show, WandaVision evokes the aesthetics of the classic multi-camera American sitcom.
 WandaVision is intentionally looking like Marvel's spin on classic shows like I Love Lucy, The Brady Bunch, Full House, and other memorable sitcoms about the evolving American nuclear family.

 A lot of WandaVision pays tribute to the acclaimed 2016 comic book series The Vision.
 Written by Tom King, the series tells the story of Vision creating a family for himself and attempting to live an idyllic life in a Washington D.C. suburb.
 The Vision introduced the characters Vin and Viv Vision, Vision's children.
 You can buy and read Tom King's Vision here.

 At D23 in August 2019, Kevin Feige described the show as part “classic sitcom," part “Marvel epic.”
-In an interview with Variety from April 2019, lead Elizabeth Olsen implied the series would take place mostly in a 1950s-inspired setting.
+In an interview with Variety from April 2019, Elizabeth Olsen implied the series would take place in a 1950s-inspired setting.